-In the flat and muddy villages of Hanover, thousands of Belgian refugees who had fled before the Anglo-American tanks had been installed after a fashion.
-I had seen to it that my new division did its training in this province of the Reich so that each of my soldiers could give, besides his service, a maximum of comfort to his family in exile.
+In the flat and muddy villages of Hannover, thousands of Belgian refugees who had fled before the Anglo-American tanks had been installed after a fashion.
+I had seen to it that my new Division did its training in this province of the Reich so that each of my soldiers could give, besides his service, a maximum of comfort to his family in exile.

 Suddenly there was a sensational development.
-I had just spoken to the final session of the Congress of the European Press at Vienna.
-A week earlier I had met lengthily with the foreign minister, von Ribbentrop, who, particularly cordial, had confided to me in a mysterious tone, "Remember well what I say to you.
+I had just spoken in Vienna at the final session of the conference of European journalists.
+A week earlier I had met at length with foreign minister Von Ribbentrop, who, particularly cordial, had confided to me in a mysterious tone, "Remember well what I say to you.
 Never have we been so close to victory."

 I thought he was joking.
 There was nothing at all that would lead one to expect an imminent change in the situation.
-I remembered, certainly, what I had been told in the entourage of the Fuehrer two months earlier.
+I remembered, certainly, what I had been told in the entourage of the Führer two months earlier.
 But winter was here.
 It was snowing.
 What new development was likely?

-On my return from Vienna I put up at the Hotel Adlon at Berlin.
+On my return to Berlin from Vienna I went to the Hotel Adlon.
 That evening I ran across a high official from the Ministry of Foreign Affairs.
 He was radiant.